alexlimh/academic-kickstart/content/publication/dpr_ensemble/index.md

 publication: "EMNLP 2021"
 publication_short: "EMNLP 2021"

-abstract: "*Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)*"
+abstract: "*Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP 2021)*"

 # Summary.
 An optional shortened abstract.
 summary: